When there are three biweekly pay dates in a month, the flat dollar amount deductions are not taken from the paycheck on the third pay day.

 - Flat dollar amount deductions are split evenly between the two paychecks that represent the first and second biweekly pay periods of that month.

-- When there are three biweekly pay period end dates in a calendar month (which typically occurs twice each year), no flat dollar amount deductions will be taken from the pay check for the third biweekly pay period.
+- When there are three biweekly pay dates in a calendar month (which typically occurs twice each year), no flat dollar amount deductions will be taken from the pay check for the third biweekly pay day.
 This is called a "benefits holiday."

 - Percentage-based deductions are always taken from every check.